Kenmore Washing Machine Problems: 7 Common Issues (Must Read)

 • Replacing the bearing requires complete machine disassembly, which is best done by a professional

-Finally, if the washer is still making weird noises, call a technician to come out and determine the source of the noise and take the necessary steps, which in most cases will be a component replacement.
+Finally, if the Washing Machine is still making weird noises, call a technician to come out and determine the source of the noise and take the necessary steps, which in most cases will be a component replacement.

 Connect with an Appliance Repair Technician